Russian literature: Bronze Age

-Post-Soviet era
+Post-Soviet 1990s

 The end of the 20th century proved a difficult period for Russian literature, with relatively few distinct voices.
-Although the censorship was lifted and writers could now freely express their thoughts, the political and economic chaos of the 1990s affected the book market and literature heavily.
+Although the limited censorship of the period of glasnost was lifted, de facto since 1989 in the Soviet Union, de jure in 1990, and writers could now freely express their thoughts, the political and economic chaos of the 1990s affected the book market and literature heavily.
 The book printing industry descended into crisis, the number of printed book copies dropped several times in comparison to Soviet era, and it took about a decade to revive.
+Some major thick literary magazines went bankrupt.
+And "writers' traditional special place in society no longer is recognised by most Russians..."